-Made by a women's cooperative in Northern Morocco, these beautiful scarves move with special grace due to the weight of the silk button tassels fringing the ends.
+Made by a fair trade women's cooperative in Northern Morocco, this beautiful scarf moves with special grace due to the weight of the silk button tassels fringing the ends.
 Each silk button was hand knotted using a technique developed hundreds of years ago by Moroccan Jewish women.
-Now this cooperative is empowering women in Morocco by training them in this and other handicrafts; paying them fair wages in a region where many women are not even allowed to work.
+Now this fair trade cooperative is empowering women in Morocco by training them in this and other handicrafts; paying them fair wages in a region where many women are not even allowed to work.

 Each piece arrives to you carefully wrapped with handmade notes about its origin, passing on a personal connection and adding a uniqueness to the shopping (or gifting) experience.

-Your purchase directly supports this organization working to empower rural women in the Atlas Mountains of Morocco.
+Your purchase directly supports this fair trade organization working to empower rural women in the Atlas Mountains of Morocco.

 Fair trade Silk Button Scarf